Amplitude recursions with an extra marked point: Summary and Outlook

 \section{Summary and Outlook}

 In this article, we have generalized the recursive formalism for the evaluation of genus-zero Selberg integrals by Aomoto and Terasoma to genus one.
-After establishing and discussing the genus-one formalism, we have put it to work to evaluate one-loop open-string scattering amplitudes.
+After establishing and discussing the genus-one formalism, we have put it to work to evaluate several one-loop open-string scattering amplitudes.

-The original construction at genus zero is based on relating two boundary values of a Knizhnik-Zamolodchikov equation by the Drinfeld associator.
-The boundary values arise as two different limits of Selberg integrals and can be shown to contain integrals constituting the $N$-point and $(N-1)$-point open-string tree-level amplitudes respectively.
+The original construction at genus zero is based on relating two boundary values of a Knizh\-nik-Za\-molod\-chi\-kov equation by the Drinfeld associator.
+The boundary values arise as two different limits of Selberg integrals and can be shown to contain integrals constituting the $N$-point and $(N{-}1)$-point open-string tree-level amplitudes respectively.
 Accordingly, the method allows to determine all tree-level string corrections at arbitrary order in $\ap$ recursively using a suitable representation of the Drinfeld associator.

-Our genus-one formalism is based on canonical generalizations of the above construction: at the heart there is now the elliptic Knizhnik-Zamolodchikov-Bernard equation, whose boundary values are related by the genus-one analogue of the Drinfeld associator, the elliptic KZB associator.
-The boundary values arise as limits of genus-one Selberg integrals and can be shown to contain the one-loop $N$-point and the tree-level $(N+2)$-point open-string integrals.
+Our genus-one formalism is based on canonical generalizations of the above construction: at the heart there is now the elliptic Knizh\-nik-Za\-molod\-chi\-kov-Bernard equation, whose boundary values are related by the genus-one analogue of the Drinfeld associator, the elliptic KZB associator.
+The boundary values arise as limits of genus-one Selberg integrals and can be shown to contain the one-loop $N$-point and the tree-level $(N{+}2)$-point open-string configuration\hyp{}space integrals.
 Thus all one-loop open-string corrections can be calculated using the elliptic associator equation \eqref{eqn:genus1AssociatorEquation} to any desired order in $\ap$.
-Our results so obtained match the known expressions at multiplicity two, three and four.
+Our results obtained match the known expressions at multiplicity two, three and four.